-In April of 2015, the Idaho Department of Commerce partnered with the Idaho National Laboratory (INL) and the Center for Advanced Energy Studies (CAES) to officially form the Idaho Autonomous Systems Center of Excellence – a team designed to support research and development opportunities in Idaho through data-focused technologies.
+Way back in 2015, the Idaho Department of Commerce partnered with the Idaho National Laboratory (INL) and the Center for Advanced Energy Studies (CAES) to officially form the Idaho Autonomous Systems Center of Excellence – a team designed to support research and development opportunities in Idaho through data-focused technologies and initiatives.
 By synthesizing information from massive data assets in areas ranging from agriculture to natural resource management, the Center aims to capitalize on the emerging opportunities in the autonomous systems field, which is expected to become an $89 billion industry in the next 15 years.
+That includes using GPS and GIS technologies to auto-steer systems in tractors for planting and harvesting – you guessed it, potatoes – with a lower human workload.<!- mfunc feat_school ->

 The common thread running through these government initiatives and technological advancements in the private sector are the master’s-educated data scientists working to improve our understanding of the world through data.